Chevrolet Corvette (C8)

 The Chevrolet Corvette (C8) is the eighth generation of the Corvette sports car manufactured by American automobile manufacturer Chevrolet.
-It is the first rear mid-engine Corvette since the model's introduction in 1953, differing from the traditional front mid-engine design started in 1963.
-The C8 was announced in April 2019, and the coupe made its official debut on July 18, 2019, in Tustin, California.
-The convertible made its debut in October 2019 during a media event at the Kennedy Space Center to coincide with the 50th anniversary of the Apollo 11 mission.
-Production officially began on February 3, 2020, delayed by the 2019 General Motors strike.
+It is the first rear mid-engine Corvette, departing from the longstanding front mid-engine design used for the previous seven generations since its introduction in 1953.

 Two variants of the C8 would go racing globally.
 The base model Corvette would serve as the basis for the Chevrolet Corvette C8.R, debuting in July 2019, later going on to win the 2020 and 2021 IMSA SportsCar Championships and the 2023 FIA World Endurance Championship.
 It would later be succeeded by the Z06-based Chevrolet Corvette Z06 GT3.R in 2024, following the discontinuation of the LM GTE class.

+Development

+GM and Chevrolet started developing the next-generation (C8) Mid-engine Corvette around 2016.
+The car was initially planned for the 2018 model year before delaying it to 2019 and 2020.